xplenty/xplenty-api-doc-v2/resources/hooks/web-hook.md

 An Xplenty **web hook** is kind of notification that will be fired as a HTTP request to specified URL when state of resource ([cluster](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/cluster.md) or [job](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/resources/job.md)) is changed.
 Types of notifications can be specified with **events** variable.
-Notification request contains hash which is generated using SHA-1 from string created by concatenation of the following fields:
+The notification request header named `X-Hook-Signature` contains a hash which is generated using SHA-1 from string created by concatenation of the following fields:

 * **id**
 * **event name**